Skip to content

 What it does not do: Registration pages, post-event email automation, attendee scoring.
 You export a CSV and handle follow-up separately.

-2. Livestorm (Growth Plan)
+2. Livestorm (Pro Plan)

 Best for: Hosts who want a complete webinar product without technical setup